-While the Marvel Cinematic Universe has been humming along for years, it was actually Fox who started the comic book movie boom with the first X-Men film.
-Over the years, the franchise has slowly grown into one of the most solid in movies today, and in recent years the studio has begun to look at ways to continue to expand its mutant universe.
+While the Marvel Cinematic Universe has been humming along since 2008, it was actually 20th Century Fox that helped start the comic book movie boom with Bryan Singer's X-Men in 2000.
+Over the years, the franchise has slowly grown into one of the most solid in movies today, and recently the studio has begun to look at ways to continue to expand its mutant universe even further.

-2016 is going to be an important year for Fox to find out how big their comic-book audience is.
-There already are plans for the future that will keep the X-Men and their associated characters going for quite some time.
-Here's the complete list of greenlit X-Men and mutant films, with their planned release dates
+Fans will note that 2016 was an important year for Fox, as the studio found out -- via Deadpool and X-Men: Apocalypse -- both how big their comic-book audience is, and that there is room for flexibility in approach.
+There already are plans for the future that will keep the X-Men and their associated characters going for quite some time, with spinoffs and solo movies in the works for years to come.
+Here's the complete list of greenlit X-Men and mutant films, with their planned release dates:

 The New Mutants